NLESC-JCER/cpp2wasm/README.md

 ### Web service using Fastify

+Now that we can execute the C++ code from JavaScript we are ready to wrap it up in a web service.
 Node.js ships with a [low level http server](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTP-server/) that can be used to write a web service, but we are going to use the [Fastify web framework](https://www.fastify.io/) as it supports multiple routes, async/await and JSON schemas.

-First we need to install Fastify with the Node.js package manager ([npm](https://docs.npmjs.com/about-npm/)).
+First we need to install Fastify with the Node.js package manager called [npm](https://docs.npmjs.com/about-npm/).
 We will use `--no-save` option to skip saving the dependency in [package.json](https://docs.npmjs.com/files/package.json) as we are not publishing a package.

 ```{.shell #npm-fastify}
 npm install --no-save fastify